 There’s a lot of literature out there that examines the effects of alcohol on our bodies and minds.
 And being curious about all things wellness, I’ve read a good number of them.
 That is why it is so surprising to me that I neglected to make the connection between some of the things that were going on in my body and my alcohol consumption.
 This month, I’d like to discuss how alcohol affects our minds and bodies, the things that surprised me when I took a break from drinking, and why we overlook the power alcohol has to alter our experiences.

 I didn’t feel like I was drinking a lot.
 I wasn’t drinking to the point where I was drunk but I was having some type of alcohol most nights of the week — a glass or two of wine, a martini.
 At the same time, while I felt like my energy level was decent during the day, I was feeling groggy in the morning as if I had taken NyQuil or a sleeping pill the night before and it was incredibly difficult to get out of bed.
 I was eating healthy and exercising, and yet my body just didn’t feel as healthy or as in shape as it used to.
-No matter what I did I couldn’t get rid of the three to five extra pounds I’d been carrying around.
-Now that may not sound like a lot, but it felt like a lot, particularly when they took up residence around my mid section.
 So while most people who know me didn’t notice much of a difference, I did.
 And I was also experiencing a feeling I can only describe as blah and anxious fairly frequently.
 And yet, in spite of everything I had read and heard, I wasn’t allowing for the possibility that the way I was feeling was being caused by the alcohol I was drinking.

 So how did I finally make the connection and realize that what I was drinking might be linked to how I’d been feeling?
 It was kind of an accident.
 Like a lot of people, I had been going out to dinner quite a bit over the holiday season.
 My partner’s birthday falls between Christmas and New Year’s and so we typically celebrate with dinners out and plenty of wine with friends and family.
 This year, by the time New Year’s Eve arrived I’d hit some sort of wall.
 I was working out that morning and for the first time ever, I literally felt like I couldn’t continue.
 I was exhausted, every muscle was fatigued, and I thought, something has to give.
 Strangely, it felt as if a switch had been flipped and I didn’t even want to drink.
 So I announced that I needed to detox and I was going to have a dry January.